Do’s and Don’t’s for Winter treks

 - Drink cold water, it will cause cough and cold.

 - Don’t let the hydration bag pipe freeze.
 Fill it with warm water to avoid that or keep it inside your bag such that it remains warm.

 - Eat full.
 Complete every meal.
 The busier your stomach, the warmer it will keep your body.

-- Ever skip a meal due to cold or just because you don’t like the vegetable.
+- Ever skip a meal due to a cold or just because you don’t like a vegetable?

 - Eat protein-rich, spicy food.
 Eat carbs and easily digestible food for instant energy.

-- Use trekking pole with a snow cap to walk efficiently on snow
+- Use a trekking pole with a snow cap to walk efficiently on snow

 - Wear good quality, waterproof/water-resistant shoes, such that they keep your feet warm while walking.

-- Use take crampons or microspikes lightly.
+- Use crampons or microspikes lightly.
 They may hurt you or the people around you.
-So, keep and use them in the correct way.
+So, keep and use them correctly.

 - Loose equipment.
-Always look after the equipment issued to you, because losing them in snow means never finding them.
-Searching for them in deep snow is really risky.
+Always look after the equipment issued to you, because losing them in the snow means never finding them.
+Searching for them in deep snow is risky.

-- Don’t invest in low quality, cheap gear when it comes to fighting the cold in the mountains.
-If you are not a frequent trekker and you wish not to spend money of one-time gear then rent the materials.
+- Don’t invest in low-quality, cheap gear when it comes to fighting the cold in the mountains.
+If you are not a frequent trekker and you wish not to spend money on one-time gear then rent the materials.

 When it is Snowing

-- Use your hands to clean snow accumulated on the tents and not pointed objects.
+- Use your hands to clean the snow accumulated on the tents and do not point objects.
 Pointed things can tear the tent.

 - Work with your tent mate as a team to clean the tent.
 Wake up in turns, so that you can get some sleep.

-- Use windproof jackets, poncho to protect yourself while walking.
+- Use windproof jackets, and a poncho to protect yourself while walking.

 - Cover your face and head when it is snowing and windy.